Myriad-Dreamin/shiroa/github-pages/docs/introduction.typ

   - Book specific helper functions
   - Customize Favicon
 - Developer experience:
-  - Continuous CI testing for `typst-book`
+  - Continuous CI testing for `shiroa`

 Hence you may meet many problems.
-We are active to receive questions and bugs in #link("https://github.com/Myriad-Dreamin/typst-book/issues")[Github Issues] and please feel free to open issues.
-If you'd like to contribute, please consider opening a #link("https://github.com/Myriad-Dreamin/typst-book/pulls")[pull request].
+We are active to receive questions and bugs in #link("https://github.com/Myriad-Dreamin/shiroa/issues")[Github Issues] and please feel free to open issues.
+If you'd like to contribute, please consider opening a #link("https://github.com/Myriad-Dreamin/shiroa/pulls")[pull request].

 = License

-*typst-book* source and documentation are released under the #link("https://www.apache.org/licenses/LICENSE-2.0")[Apache License v2.0].
+*shiroa* source and documentation are released under the #link("https://www.apache.org/licenses/LICENSE-2.0")[Apache License v2.0].

 The source and documentation in theme directory in `themes/mdbook` are released under the #link("https://www.mozilla.org/en-US/MPL/2.0/")[Mozilla Public License v2.0].